graphic image: HOME to Pastiche FAMILY Portal - http://parenting.leehansen.com

 She would growl if I walked too close, or sat near her; she glared at me whenever we happened to come face to face.
 She would not let me touch her without growling.
 And forget about holding this cat - that was something NOBODY could do without a good scratch.
 But then she learned that I was different - I love cats, even cranky cats - and I was having severe cat-withdrawal at the time, so her aloofness just made me more determined to win her respect and affection.

 By the time Doug and I were married in 2002, Ebony and I had become good friends.
 I fed her and brushed her and talked to her.
 I knew where and when she would accept affection (while eating ONLY) and how to talk to her (like a person of course) and call her for supper.
-I knew she loved to climb trees, and called her "Ripper" because she loved to sharpen her claws on my oriental carpet every morning.
+I knew she loved to climb trees, and called her "Ripper" because she loved to sharpen her claws on the living room carpet every morning.

 Ebony was in reality a tiny black cat, but she was a big dog in spirit and behavior.
 She would follow me around the yard and sit patiently watching over me as I worked in the gardens.
 When we shoveled snow or raked the leaves, Ebony would sit quietly nearby or climb upon a high perch, just to keep a watchful eye on her family.
 She loved to perch above the ground, and would climb ladders, trees, staging and rock walls to find the right spot from which to survey her domain and take a nap.